-In his economics classes, he integrates current events through videos to motivate the material.
+In his economics classes, he integrates current events through video-based discussions to motivate the material.
 Students comprehensively prepare for class through the text or through videos to ensure they learn key concepts and prepare themselves for in-class discussion.
 In his statistics and quantitative analysis classes, students can expect a problem-focused approach, with in-class examples and graded problem sets covering critical applications of the material.
 In game theory, the course requires reading and notetaking outside of class, and is a discussion-based seminar-style course.
 In all of Delaney’s courses, students can expect open-book, open-note, group quizzes, an informal teaching style, a high level of intellectual challenge, and an engaging and caring instructor who always tailors things to his students to keep things relevant.

 Delaney has helped faculty adjust to teaching online and provided continuing support to faculty to keep the GGC campus connected and vital, whether in-person or online.
 Delaney works closely with the Center for Teaching Excellence and Information Technology to ensure that faculty are prepared to serve their students regardless of the teaching mode.
 Delaney has also helped to increase the scope and professionalism of student programming within the School of Business.
 In partnership with Advancement, he helped build the School of Business Corporate Affiliates Program, which creates partnerships with local, regional and national businesses to build career readiness and professional programming within and outside of the classroom.
 Delaney conducts research on individual decision-making over risky prospects, normative messaging and pollution, as well as the level of state and local government expenditures required to provide adequate services.